wooksjs/wooksjs/docs/guide/why.md

 One of the problems with event processing (http request particularly is obviously an event) is that event can carry some payload that might be required by handlers.
 Well, some part of the payload is consumable the way it was shipped from the event trigger.
-The other part of the it must be parsed or checked against various data sources (db, iam, abac, ...).
+The other part of it must be parsed or checked against various data sources (db, iam, abac, ...).

 If we have to parse something, we want to make sure we do it once.
-So why don't just parse everything that we might need every time event is triggered?
+So why don't just parse everything that we might need each time when event is triggered?
 Well, most of express and fastify apps do exactly this.
 The problem is that there are many scenarios where parsed body was never used, as well as parsed cookies.

 Another problem is where to cache already parsed and fetched data?
 Express and fastify simply attach everything to a